 I never thought I would be a Stay-at-Home Mom (SAHM).
-I have my MBA and a Bachelor’s Degree in Marketing and I always dreamed of being the female executive, “Dancin’ Backwards in High Heels” as Kenny Chesney so eloquently put it in his popular song.
+I have my MBA and a Bachelor’s Degree in Marketing, and I always dreamed of being the female executive, “Dancin’ Backwards in High Heels,” as Kenny Chesney so eloquently put it in his popular song.
 I wanted to be someone’s boss.
-I wanted to feel important and give assignments and projects and set deadlines.
+I wanted to feel important, give assignments and projects, and set deadlines.

 I Started Blogging

-I started a blog when my daughter was born and wrote in it sporadically when I had time.
-At the beginning of December of 2009, I started writing in this blog more frequently and found out how to add sponsors to it.
-I added Google Adsense and I joined Amazon Affiliates, where I make an income from click-throughs and products purchased through my affiliate links off of Amazon.
-I also joined PepperJam Network, which is an awesome affiliate program with advertisers like Mattel and Sears.
+I started a blog when my daughter was born and wrote sporadically when I had time.
+At the beginning of December of 2009, I started writing in this blog more frequently and found out how to add sponsors.
+I added Google Adsense, and I joined Amazon Affiliates, where I make an income from click-throughs and products purchased through my affiliate links off of Amazon.
+I also joined PepperJam Network, an awesome affiliate program with advertisers like Mattel and Sears.

-After I figured out how to make an income from my blog, I branched out and looked for other things I could do.
+After figuring out how to make an income from my blog, I branched out and looked for other things I could do.
 My blog isn’t big enough yet to really make any kind of dent in my bills, so I turned to my online community of moms for advice.
-I asked them what they did to work-from-home and I researched the opportunities they told me about.
+I asked them what they did to work from home, and I researched the opportunities they told me about.

 I Looked for Work-at-Home Jobs

-I also posted my resume on Upwork although they require their members to take a quiz about their site rules before joining and their site navigation is a little complex.
-I haven’t gotten any hits on my resume from Upwork yet, but I also haven’t tried too hard.
+I also posted my resume on Upwork, although they require their members to take a quiz about their site rules before joining, and their site navigation is a little complex.
+I haven’t gotten any hits on my resume from Upwork yet, but I haven’t tried too hard.

 Added Multiple Income Streams

-I never thought this was what I would be doing at this point in my life, but I am loving every minute of it and wouldn’t have it any other way.
+I never thought this was what I would be doing at this point in my life, but I love every minute of it and wouldn’t have it any other way.